wilkelab/Opfi/paper/paper.md

    index: 2
  - name: Center for Systems and Synthetic Biology, The University of Texas at Austin, Austin, Texas, 78712, USA
    index: 3
-date: 15 June 2021
+date: 28 July 2021
 bibliography: paper.bib

 ---

 # Summary

 Advances in genome sequencing technology have led to an explosion of available metagenomics data, much of which may encode novel gene systems of academic and biotechnological interest.
 There is a critical need for tools that can systematically and reproducibly identify gene systems in large, often low-quality metagenomics data.
-Therefore, we developed Opfi: a modular, rule-based pipeline for identification of functional sets of genes, such as biosynthetic gene clusters or CRISPR-cas defense systems, in large genomics or metagenomics data sets.
+Therefore, we developed Opfi: a modular, rule-based pipeline for identifying functional sets of genes, such as biosynthetic gene clusters or CRISPR-Cas defense systems, in large genomics or metagenomics data sets.

 # Statement of need